 — Rudolf Steiner

-In addition to the above coursework, participants also explore practices for inner work that help support the future teacher's own self-development and foster in the teacher the essential qualities that contribute to the healthy development of the children.
-Students in the Early Childhood Specialization also join with those who are studying class teaching for an overview of Waldorf pedagogy and curriculum in order to see their own work in the context of the whole school.
+In addition to the above coursework, participants also explore practices for inner work that support the future teacher’s self-development, and that foster essential qualities that influence the healthy development of children.
+Students in the Early Childhood specialization also join with those who are studying class teaching for an overview of Waldorf pedagogy and curriculum in order to see their own work in the context of the whole school.

 Prior study and/or experience in Early Childhood Education is helpful but not required.
-To graduate, students will accumulate many hours in Waldorf Kindergartens in order to observe and participate in the living experience with the children.
-Extensive classroom experience through internships or assistant teaching is necessary to be fully prepared to lead a class.
-This work is completed outside of regularly scheduled Alkion classes.
+To graduate, students will accumulate substantial hours in Waldorf Kindergartens to observe and participate in the living experiences of the children.
+Extensive classroom experience through internships or assistant teaching is necessary to be fully prepared to be a lead teacher.
+This work is completed outside of the weekly, regularly scheduled Alkion classes.